12. Ferramentas Gerais

 vector layer variables from the Layer Properties dialog (see Janela de Propriedades de Vetor);

-modeler variables from the Graphical Modeler dialog (see O modelador gráfico);
+modeler variables from the Model Designer dialog (see The model designer);

-layout variables from the Layout panel in the Print layout (see O Painel de Layout);
+layout variables do Layout painel no layout de impressão (veja O Painel de Layout);

 and layout item variables from the Item Properties panel in the Print layout (see Opções comuns de itens de esquema).